some-natalie/some-natalie/_posts/2023-04-07-revising-devcontainer.md

 I add things I learned, struggled through, found inspiring, etc. to that repository.
 Had I thought about this more in advance, I would have had the site public and repository private.
 It'd allow for public content, private drafts in folder I exclude in the [`_config.yml`](https://github.com/some-natalie/some-natalie/blob/main/_config.yml#L42) file (but still saved in the repo), and that'd be it.

-:woman_shrugging: Hindsight is perfect and I'm not so mad about it to redo everything.
+🤷‍♀️ Hindsight is perfect and I'm not so mad about it to redo everything.

 ## Website setup note

 This website is a free [GitHub Pages](https://docs.github.com/en/pages) site, built with [Jekyll](https://jekyllrb.com) and a very popular theme ([Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/), if you're interested).
 I mostly write in [Markdown](https://www.markdownguide.org/) anyways, so being able to mess with the site content and settings together in a [Codespace](https://github.com/features/codespaces/) is quite convenient.
 It's not like writing a basic blog would ever approach the limit of the free usage entitlement, especially as there’s no want to get _too_ fancy with the site itself.
-The simplicity is a feature. :heart:
+The simplicity is a feature. ♥️

 I want to write about some of the neat stuff I build, problems to solve, and [establish a public history](https://www.troyhunt.com/why-online-identities-are-smart-career/) of being something approaching competent.
 I'm still not wanting to dive deep into static website generation or other website stuff.